Compensation and flight delay rights

-What am I entitled to if my flight is delayed?
+What are my rights when a flight is delayed?

 What should I do if my flight is delayed?

-- Get the airline to provide you with a confirmation of the reasons for the delay
+- Get the airline to provide you with a confirmation of the cause of the delay

-- Insist on receiving food and refreshments at the airport
+- Help yourself to the complimentary food and drinks at the airport

 How do I apply for compensation if my flight is delayed?

 The first thing to do is to confirm that you are actually eligible for compensation.
 This is often not a simple process: getting access to flight databases, comparing your situation with other similar cases, checking whether your case applies under European Regulation No. 261/2004 etc. In fact, for an individual without the legal expertise or the required technology, this can prove quite complicated.

 However, the straightforward alternative is to apply for your compensation with Flightright.
 To do that, simply enter your flight details into our free compensation calculator, establish that you’re entitled to a claim against the airline and then leave the rest to us.
 The Flightright tool analyses hundreds of thousands of flights, has access to a multitude of meteorological date, and is able to verify whether the submitted case applies under EU law in just a few minutes.
 Check your compensation eligibility for free:

 If you qualify for compensation for your flight delay, you can immediately instruct us to begin asserting your rights.
 Our network of European experts and our international experience allow us to negotiate on an equal footing with airlines.
 We do not hesitate to take the matter to court where necessary.
 In 98% of cases where legal proceedings were required, our clients won their case.
 Regardless of the outcome, we assume all the financial risk.
 If we fail to succeed with your case, for whatever reason, we are the only ones to bear the costs.
 When we do win, we take a fee of 25% (+ VAT) of the amount recovered.
 This protects you, as the customer, from any expense and lost investment.